 Local Facebook group sharing film and TV opportunities, and promoting the work of the members.
 Occasionally has student film opportunities for actors.

 Facebook group covering all aspects of theatre across East Anglia.
-It does get a bit busy with ads for productions, but there are occassional opportunities that come up, so it’s worth keeping an eye on.
+It does get a bit busy with ads for productions, but there are occasional opportunities that come up, so it’s worth keeping an eye on.

-A facebook group sharing casting notices in the region for paid work in film and theatre.
+A Facebook group sharing casting notices in the region for paid work in film and theatre.

 Acting Work in Norfolk

-A lovely local theatre company of strolling players that are always on the look out for actors working in and around Norfolk for Murder Mysteries and comedy shows.
+A lovely local theatre company of strolling players that are always on the lookout for actors working in and around Norfolk for Murder Mysteries and comedy shows.

 Cast is an agency that provides roleplay training services.
 Based at the University of East Anglia, they provide actors to roleplay for schools within the university as well as external public, private and voluntary organisations.

-Film & Television in Norfolk
+Film and Television in Norfolk

 Norfolk attracts filmmakers from all over the world.
 We are incredibly fortunate to live in an area of beautiful, open, flat, waterways and sweeping coastline, stately homes, woodlands, heathland and medieval architecture.